Earn money while you're in college.

 I have been awarded Federal Work-Study as part of my financial aid package.
 Am I guaranteed a job?

 No. You will need to apply and interview for jobs, and the hiring department will choose the candidate most qualified to meet their needs.
-The Career and Professional Development Center will help you market yourself effectively and assist you in locating positions on UBworks.
+The Career and Internship Center will help you market yourself effectively and assist you in locating positions on UBworks.

 How do I prove to the hiring department that I have been awarded Federal Work-Study money?